TechNova-12611/RemoDrive/README.md

 # RemoDrive
 RemoDrive allows anyone to remotely control your FTC robot!
-Once you [setup a room](#setting-up-a-room), anyone can [join the room](#joining-a-room) and control your robot!
+Once you [setup a room](#setting-up-a-room), anyone can [join the room](#joining-a-room) and control your robot using their keyboard or gamepad!
 This can be used for many things, like:
 - Letting outreach participants control a real robot
 - Letting remote team members control your team's robot